 I’m not the biggest rom-com reader, but I LOVE to laugh!!
 Always have!
-And although I don’t actively search for rom-coms to read, when I come across one, I’m not going to say no.
+And although I don’t actively search out rom-com books to read, when I come across one, I’m not going to say NO.

-So I thought I’ll pick some of my most favorite.
-From different times throughout my life.
-Indie as well as traditionally published.
+So I thought I’ll pick my most favorite rom-com novels that I’ve read so far.
+There is a mix of indie as well as traditionally published novels.
 They all come with a personal recommendation from me.

 Let’s check them out…